March 21st - 20:00

 By Edmond Rostand

 Poet, Soldier, and a cap full of panache.
-Cyrano, whose swashbuckling charm is preceded by his large nose, attempts to woo the fair Roxane through his debonair friend Christian; so as to save his pride.
+Cyrano, whose swashbuckling charm is preceded by his large nose, attempts to woo the fair Roxane through his attractive but far less eloquent friend Christian, without having to step out of the shadows.

 Theater Kikker, Ganzenmarkt 14, Utrecht